-- Goods with a long service life / assets that are being depreciated - All goods are intended for the partner university / universities - All costs relating to the shipment of material and equipment, including packaging, transport and insurance are to be included under A if they are included in the same invoice - Purchases in Belgium: law of public expenditure is to be followed and in view of export VAT exemption is is to be obtained in Belgium and locally no import taxes are paid (negotiate with national government in view to obtain tax exemption) - All investment goods are to be listed in a project/institutional inventory and labelled.
-Local rules to be followed for defining the threshold for a good being considered 'investment'.
-For VLIR-UOS min. threshold of 750 EUR (VAT excluded)) - Indicative max 25% of the total budget in the case of SI & TEAM
+- Goods with a long service life / assets that are being depreciated - All goods are intended for the partner university / universities - All costs related to the shipment of material and equipment, including packaging, transport and insurance are to be included under A if they are included in the same invoice - Purchases in Belgium: law of public expenditure is to be followed and in view of export VAT exemption is to be obtained in Belgium and locally no import taxes are paid (negotiate with national government in view to obtain tax exemption) - Local purchases: local ruling and procedures, as a good practice beyond € 5.500 at least three quotations must be requested (guideline to be confirmed/or not in FYP 2) - All investment goods are to be listed in the programme inventory and labelled (Local rules to be followed for defining the threshold for a good being considered 'investment'.
+For VLIR-UOS min. threshold of 750 EUR (VAT excluded))